Leviathan321/opensbt-core/README.md

 ## Installation

-OpenSBT requires python to be installed and its compatibality has been tested with python 3.7 and 3.8.
+OpenSBT requires python to be installed and its compatibality has been tested with python 3.8.
 OpenSBT can be run as a standalone application or can be imported as a library.
 To import it as a library you need to install the correspnding pip package [PIP-package](TODO).
 Further installation instructions are available [here](/doc/jupyter/01_Installation.ipynb).

 The main difference is that using the standalone mode allows us to modify and execute existing testing experiments by using command line flags.